Our Consultants are senior experienced practitioners: professionals who have worked in the non-profit sector raising money.

 This assessment strengthens your relationships with major donors and offers opportunities for tangible recognition.
 Aligning the naming strategies with fundraising and campaign goals ensures your gifts will be recognized consistently.

-For many, the issue is not whether they can raise philanthropic support, but how they can maximize it to achieve their goals and heighten their impact.
+For many, the issue is maximizing philanthropic support to achieve goals and heighten impact.
 We apply our knowledge of best fundraising practices and philanthropy to assess the marketplace and develop practical fundraising strategies and plans.

 - Market-readiness for a major fundraising campaign or initiative;